makrai/notes/kim21-revisit-adapter-repl4nlp.md

 * adapter-based pretraining is able to achieve comparable results to task-specific pretraining while using a fraction of the trainable parameters
-* We further explore direct use of adapters without pretraining and find that
+* We further explore direct use of adapters without pretraining
   * direct fine-tuning performs mostly on par with pretrained adapter models,
 * ablation study on task-adaptive pretraining to investigate how different hyperparameter settings can change the effectiveness of the pretraining